askmeegs/build-a-platform-with-krm/2-how-krm-works/app-manifests/README.md

 ### `/overlays/`

 The `overlays/` directory contains two deployment overlays (options) for CymbalBank, `dev/` and `prod/`.
-These overlays both use the `base` manifests but add special configuration for frontend repliacs, logging, tracing, and metrics export:
+These overlays both use the `base` manifests but add special configuration for the following Deployment fields:

 |      | 🔎 **Tracing** | 📊 **Metrics** | 📝 **Log Level** | 🏦 **Frontend Replicas** |
 |------|---------|---------|-----------|---------------------|